arthurkosmala/EwaldMP/README.md

  - OC20 [[`arXiv`](https://arxiv.org/abs/2010.09990)] [[`download`](https://github.com/Open-Catalyst-Project/ocp/blob/main/DATASET.md)]
  - OE62 [[`arXiv`](https://arxiv.org/abs/2001.08954)] [[`download`](https://mediatum.ub.tum.de/1507656)]

 This repository was forked from the [Open Catalyst 2020 (OC20) Project](https://github.com/Open-Catalyst-Project/ocp), which provides the codebase for training and inference on OC20, as well as on the OE62 dataset which we integrated into the OC20 pipeline.

 ## Installation

 To setup a `conda` environment with the required dependencies, please follow the [OCP installation instructions](https://github.com/Open-Catalyst-Project/ocp/blob/main/INSTALL.md).
 They should work identically in this repository.
 We further recommend installing the `jupyter` package to access our example training and evaluation notebooks, as well as the `seml` package [[`github`](https://github.com/TUM-DAML/seml)] to run and manage (especially longer) experiments from the CLI.
+To reproduce the long-range binning analyses from the Ewald message passing paper, please install the `simple-dftd3` package [[`installation instructions`](https://dftd3.readthedocs.io/en/latest/installation.html)] including the Python API.

-## Download data
+## Data Download and Preprocessing

-Dataset download links and instructions for __OC20__ are in [DATASET.md](https://github.com/Open-Catalyst-Project/ocp/blob/main/DATASET.md).
+Dataset download links and instructions for __OC20__ are in [DATASET.md](https://github.com/Open-Catalyst-Project/ocp/blob/main/DATASET.md) in the original OC20 repository.

 __To replicate our experiments on OC20__, please consider downloading the following data splits for the _Structure to Energy and Forces_ (S2EF) task:
 - train_2M